Kanalkampf: 11 July

 A dog-fight occurred near the Dorset coast, when 87 Squadron attacked the escort out of the sun and the squadron leader, John Dewar, hit the Bf 110 of Staffelkäpitain Oberleutnant Gerhard Kadow; the aircraft crash-landed and Kadow tried to destroy his aircraft but was shot by approaching soldiers.
 Oberleutnant Hans-Joachim Göring, nephew of Hermann Göring and his gunner Unteroffizier Albert Zimmermann crashed into a cliff top at the Verne Citadel on the Isle of Portland, both being killed.
 Leutnant Friedrich-Wolfgang Graf von und zu Castell tried to help Göring but was killed, four Bf 110s from 9.
 Staffel were lost along with their crews.
 A Ju 87 was destroyed and another force-landed, the light Stuka losses were a result of the Bf 110s bearing the brunt of the attacks.
 One Hurricane was slightly damaged and its pilot unhurt.
 Hans-Joachim Göring was the first German fighter pilot to die on British soil.
-The British steamer Kylemount (704 GRT) was damaged off Dartmouth and the steamers Peru (6,961 GRT) and City of Melbourne (6,630 GRT) were damaged in Portland harbour.
-Eleanor Brooke (1,037 GRT) was damaged off Portland and the Dutch steamer Mies (309 GRT) was damaged south of Portland Bill.
+The British SS Kylemount (704 GRT) was damaged off Dartmouth, SS Peru (6,961 GRT) and City of Melbourne (6,630 GRT) were damaged in Portland harbour.
+Eleanor Brooke (1,037 GRT) was damaged off Portland and the Dutch SS Mies (309 GRT) was damaged south of Portland Bill.

 In the evening a He 59 off the Cornish coast was forced down by engine failure and another landed to rescue the crew.
 Coastguards sighted the Germans and two destroyers were sent from Plymouth to capture the aircraft.
-Bristol Blenheims from 236 Squadron shot down a Ju 88 and damaged a He 111 from Kampfgeschwader 55 (KG 55) that attempted to interfere.
+Blenheims from 236 Squadron shot down a Ju 88 and damaged a He 111 from Kampfgeschwader 55 (KG 55) that attempted to interfere.
 A He 59 was lost and the other evacuated the crew.
 During the night, raids on Rochester and Chatham killed 36 people.
 KG 54 was also involved in the convoy operation.